Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Phase-space analysis and stability

 \subsection{Phase-space behavior of coherent superpositions of eigenstates}

-Here, we compare the phase-space behavior in the full and KH time-averaged potential at relevant times of the dynamics given by the color points in Fig.~\ref{fig:4}b), which represent maxima, minima and mid-points of the autocorrelation functions computed using the time-averaged and full KH Hamiltonian.
+Here, we compare the phase-space behavior in the full and KH time-averaged potential at relevant times of the dynamics given by the color points in Fig.~\ref{fig:4}(b), which represent maxima, minima and mid-points of the autocorrelation functions computed using the time-averaged and full KH Hamiltonian.
 The times associated with the mid-point of the autocorrelation function for the time-averaged potential correspond to a probability density equally distributed across the two wells of the KH averaged potential.
 These instances are signposted with blue and red dots for the time-averaged and the full potential, although these behaviors occur at different times.
 The orange (black) dots indicate the times for which the wave packet is localized on the left (right) wells.
+The corresponding Wigner quasiprobability distributions are plotted in Fig.~\ref{fig:5}, for the time-averaged KH dynamics [left column] and full temporal evolution [middle and right columns].

 In the left column of Fig.~\ref{fig:5} we show snapshots of the Wigner quasiprobability function evaluated after solving the TDSE [Eq.~\eqref{eq:Kh average}] using the equally weighted coherent superposition $\psi_{\mathrm{coh}}(x,0)$ of the two KH eigenstates as the initial condition for the KH time-averaged potential.
-The specific times chosen for those snapshots match the dots in the green curve in Fig.~\ref{fig:4}.
+The specific times chosen for those snapshots match the dots in the green curve in Fig.~\ref{fig:4}(b).
 For the time-averaged potential, the Wigner quasiprobability distributions exhibit a cyclic behavior matching the oscillations of the autocorrelation function, without any significant spill outside the region of interest.
 The quasiprobability flow extends spatially to over 30 a.u. and oscillates between the wells of the dichotomous potential, spilling beyond the classical separatrix (see white curves in the figure).
-However, it is confined to a region of small momenta, within the green equienergy curves.
-Figs.~\ref{fig:5}a) and c) show quasiprobability located mainly in the central region between the two wells, with the Wigner plot in a) being the mirror image of that in c) regarding the x-axis.
-In contrast, for Figs.~\ref{fig:5}b) and d) the quasiprobability density is mostly located around the wells, and they are the mirror image of each other about the p-axis.
+However, it is bounded to a region of small momenta, within the green equienergy curves.
+Figs.~\ref{fig:5}(a) and (c) show quasiprobability located mainly in the central region between the two wells, with the Wigner plot in (a) being the mirror image of that in (c) regarding the x-axis.
+In contrast, for Figs.~\ref{fig:5}(b) and (d) the quasiprobability density is mostly located around the wells, and they are the mirror image of each other about the p-axis.